- Support home

 As an easy-to-understand example, if β is set to 1, sellers can offer their desired estimates, and the selling price will increase.
 If β is increased, the selling price will decrease.
 For example, if β is set to 10, there will be competition among 10 sellers offering estimates, which will lower the price.
 By adjusting β for many items, the price level can be changed.

-The appropriate β value is the one that matches the desired inflation rate, which is generally around 1% to 2% year-on-year.
+The appropriate β value is the one that obtains the desired inflation rate, which is generally around 1% to 2% year-on-year.
 Central banks try to achieve the inflation rate by manipulating interest rates.
 However, there is a lower limit to the zero interest rate for central banks to adjust inflation rates (liquidity trap), and they have no choice but to use ineffective means, such as waiting for people's inflation expectations to change with excessive fiscal policy, to escape deflation.

 P. Krugman, "Apologizing to Japan"Actually, I felt that both monetary and fiscal policies were increasing anxiety about life in our old age, and that the such ever-increasing national debt was making young people feel hopeless about the future.